-It’s usually free to find out whether a deceased person had any dormant bank accounts, insurance policies, pensions or even store accounts.
+It is usually possible to find out whether a deceased person had any dormant bank accounts, insurance policies, pensions or store accounts without incurring a fee.

 FIND 'UNCLAIMED' ASSETS

-Some free online tools for helping you track down lost or in-active assets:
+Here are some free online tools for helping you track down lost or dormant assets:

 For lost pensions held in the UK you can call the Pension Tracing Service on 0800 731 0193, or via the UK GOV website here